John Darwin disappearance case: Missing years

 On 9 March 2006, Darwin is reported to have signed a planning objection to a neighbour's building work using a false name.
 Darwin and his wife began to consider Panama as a possible destination.
 The couple flew to Panama on 14 July 2006, where they were photographed by a Panamanian property agent, and the resulting photograph was posted on the Internet.
 Newspapers from February 2007 were later found in the boarded-up gap between the Darwins' house and the bedsit where John had hidden.
 In March 2007, the couple returned to Panama and formed a company called Jaguar Properties in order to buy a two-bedroom apartment in El Dorado for £50,000.
 The bedsit house next to the family home was sold under the name of the Darwins' son, Mark; the home had been transferred to Mark in 2006.
 The proceeds from the sale were then transferred to Panama.

 The following month, Anne returned to the UK to sell her home while Darwin remained in Panama.
 In May 2007, the couple purchased a £200,000 tropical estate in the village of Escobal, Colón, Panama, near the Panama Canal, with the intention of building a hotel from where canoeing holidays could be run.
 In a later interview with Darwin, published in Elizabeth Greenwood's book Playing Dead, he states that the canoe-rental aspect of this purchase was a story entirely fabricated by the media playing on the romanticism of his faked death.
 He and Anne visited Panama again in July 2007, staying for six weeks.

-A police investigation was started in September when a colleague of Anne became suspicious upon overhearing a phone conversation between the couple.
+A police investigation was started in September when a colleague of Anne's became suspicious upon overhearing a phone conversation between the couple.
 The Darwin family home was sold for £295,000 in October 2007 and Anne subsequently left for Panama.
 In the third week of November, the couple holidayed in Costa Rica before returning to Panama.
 On 30 November 2007, Anne bought an airline ticket for her husband to England because "he was missing his sons".
-On the same day, Mark left his property firm after working his notice period.